-We have filed with the Securities and Exchange Commission a post-effective amendment no. 1 on Form SB-2 to our registration statement on Form SB-2 under the Securities Act of 1933 with respect to the common stock offered by this prospectus.
+This prospectus constitutes a part of a registration statement on Form SB-2 filed by us with the Commission under the Securities Act of 1933.
 As permitted by the rules and regulations of the Commission, this prospectus omits certain information that is contained in the registration statement.
 We refer you to the registration statement and related exhibits for further information with respect to us and the securities offered.
-Statements contained in the prospectus concerning the content of any documents filed as an exhibit to the registration statement (or otherwise filed with the Commission) are not necessarily complete.
+Statements contained in the registration statement of any documents filed as an exhibit to the registration statement (or otherwise filed with the Commission) are not necessarily complete.
 In each instance you may refer to the copy of the filed document.
 Each statement is qualified in its entirety by such reference.